GoogleCloudPlatform/cloud-deploy-samples/custom-targets/git-ops/README.md

 # Cloud Deploy Git Deployer Sample
 This directory contains a sample implementation of a Cloud Deploy Custom Target for deploying to a Git repository.
 The supported Git providers are `github.com` and `gitlab.com`.
-The deployer can also be configured to poll the status of an Argo Application until the deployed changes are synced.

 **This is not an officially supported Google product, and it is not covered by a Google Cloud support contract.
 To report bugs or request features in a Google Cloud product, please contact [Google Cloud support](https://cloud.google.com/support).**

+# Overview

+The GitOps deployer allows you to use Cloud Deploy to manage your delivery pipeline while using a Kubernetes git synchronization tool (such as Argo) to actually apply changes to the cluster.
+This enables normal operation and use of Cloud Deploy features (such as progressions, verification, automation, etc…) with the difference being the deploy job writes the manifest to a git repository instead of applying to the cluster directly.
+From there, it is expected that a git syncing tool is running on the clusters which will synchronize its state.

+Example use cases:

+* You have an existing GitOps setup and would like to extend it with Cloud Deploy features such as managing the progression sequence, running pre-post deployment actions and verifications
+* You have an existing Cloud Deploy pipeline and would like to add git history of all changes to the target
+* You want Cloud Deploy to act as your single control pane for all deployment activities and want to connect your GitOps flows into it.

 # Quickstart
 A quickstart that uses this sample is available [here](./quickstart/QUICKSTART.md).